noluwalo/about-me-feature-flags/README.md

    - View current values (typewriter animation, mode, variant)
    - Understand how flags control the entire experience

-**By exploring the live demo, you'll understand exactly how LaunchDarkly flags + Segment analytics work together to create personalized, measurable user experiences!**
+**Hopefully by exploring this demo, you'll see how LaunchDarkly flags and Segment analytics work together!**

 ## 🚀 Setup Instructions